 Rules indicate that the Central Government may fix the fees payable on a case by case basis.

 Presiding Officer: INR 1,44,200 - 2,18,200.

-No reference in the law to a legal challenge to the award handed down by the Tribunal.
+Where its decision may be appealed against: No reference in the law to a legal challenge to the award handed down by the Tribunal.